henrysky/milkyway_plot/docs/source/index.rst

 .. prompt:: bash $

-   pip install mw_plot
+   python -m pip install mw_plot

 If something is not working properly, try to upgrade first and then report it as an issue

 .. prompt:: bash $

-   pip install mw_plot --upgrade
+   python -m pip install mw_plot --upgrade

 OR clone the latest commit of mw_plot from Github by running the following command